Mad About You: Plot

-Production
+Production and scheduling

+For its original run, Mad About You aired new episodes on six of the seven nights of the week.
+The show's first season initially aired on Wednesday nights on NBC after the hit sitcom Seinfeld until mid-season, when it was moved to Saturdays after Empty Nest.
+When the first season ended, the show was moved to Thursdays at 8 p.m. to kick off NBC's inaugural season of the most-known comedy block Must See TV, spending on that timeslot for its next two seasons, causing a increase in ratings, ending inside the top-20 for its third season.

+When Friends took over the slot to lead NBC's Thursday lineup, Mad About You was moved to another night of Must See TV on Sundays for its fourth season, where ratings dipped considerably.
+It bounced back when the show was moved again to another night of Must See TV on Tuesdays, leading once again the block at 8:00 p.m.

 Helen Hunt and Paul Reiser were paid $1 million per episode for the last season (with their contracts calling for them to be paid equally).
 However, ratings fell sharply that year as the series was shuffled away from its Tuesday slot to prop up a fledgling Monday night line-up of comedies on NBC.

 The show's theme song, "Final Frontier", was composed by Reiser and Don Was.
 It was originally performed by Andrew Gold, with a later version covered by Anita Baker, and finally Lyle Lovett and Kecia Lewis, who both had minor acting roles in the series.

 Exterior views of buildings were filmed in Manhattan.
 Paul and Jamie's New York City Apartment was located at 5th Avenue and 12th Street.
 The Old Town Bar and Restaurant on 45 E. 18th Street was used for the fictional Riff's Restaurant in the series.